 You should know that a whole team stands ready to help and protect you.
 If you have questions, want to disclose an incident or just need someone to talk with, USA Volleyball and Safe Sport can help.
 Contact us at USAVSafeSport@usav.org.

 Visit the Center’s NGB Services page for more information on responsibilities, education and training.

 Report to law enforcement immediately if you are aware of abuse.
 If abuse includes sexual misconduct, report to both law enforcement and the U.S. Center for SafeSport.

 Out of respect for the importance of this issue and to encourage honest and effective reporting, knowingly making a false or malicious report will not be tolerated and may be a violation of USA Volleyball’s Code of Conduct.

 Click here to report child abuse to local authorities.

 Report Sexual Misconduct to the U.S. Center for SafeSport

-Click here to report other forms of misconduct (physical/emotional).
-Other forms of misconduct include physical misconduct, emotional misconduct, bullying, hazing and/or harassment.
-Reports are submitted to USAV and the appropriate region.
-Reports can also be submitted by calling 1-855-306-7775.
-By submitting the form, you are giving permission to USA Volleyball’s SafeSport Program staff to contact you.
+By submitting this form, you are giving permission to USA Volleyball’s SafeSport Program staff to contact you.
 Your report will be sent to the appropriate region for review and action.
 Although USA Volleyball accepts anonymous reporting, doing so limits the ability to investigate and respond.

 These resources provide information on child protection, abuse prevention and ways to seek help.